 All of ATTRA’s publications and multimedia information (including webinar and radio broadcasts) are available for free download on the NCAT website.

 ATTRA was first created by the 1985 Farm Bill and is managed by the National Center for Appropriate Technology (NCAT).
-The most recent farm bill does make any changes to the ATTRA program.
+The 2018 Farm Bill reauthorizes ATTRA and made no changes to the program.

-Funding is provided for ATTRA through USDA’s Rural Business-Cooperative Service as part of the annual agriculture appropriations bill.
+Funding is provided for ATTRA through the U.S. Department of Agriculture’s Rural Business-Cooperative Service, and is allocated through the annual agriculture appropriations bill passed by Congress each year.
 This funding supports the informational and educational work of more than 30 staff assigned to the ATTRA program.
-The program is managed by the nonprofit National Center for Appropriate Technology (NCAT), which is headquartered in Butte, Montana and has regional offices in Arkansas, California, Pennsylvania, Iowa, Texas and Mississippi.

-Currently, ATTRA is authorized to receive $5 million per year, although the program has historically not received more than $2.8 million in appropriations in any given year.
-ATTRA funding was zeroed out in the Fiscal Year 2011 appropriations process, and the program was temporarily in trouble.
-However, NSAC and its allies across the country fought hard to restore funding for this vital resource for sustainable farmers, and were successful in re-establishing the program with $2.25 million in funding for Fiscal Year 2012.
+Currently, ATTRA is authorized to receive $5 million per year; however, the program has historically not received more than $2.8 million in appropriations in any given year.
+ATTRA funding was zeroed out temporarily in the 2011 appropriations process, and the program was temporarily at risk of disappearing altogether.
+However, NSAC and our allies across the country fought hard to restore funding for this vital resource for sustainable farmers, and were successful in re-establishing the program with $2.25 million in funding for FY 2012, and at least $2.25 million in each subsequent fiscal year.

 ATTRA Program Funding